okalex/allez/README.md

-# Bang!
+# Allez

-Bang! is a command-line tool to start development app servers in a number of languages.
-To start a server, simply navigate to the app directory and type `bang`.
+Allez is a command-line tool to start development app servers in a number of languages.
+To start a server, simply navigate to the app directory and type `allez`.
 This will start the server on localhost, port 8080 by default.

 **NOTE:** This is still very new.
 I've only spent a couple hours on it so far, but I will improve upon it in the future.
 Feel free to submit a pull request if you'd like to contribute.
 Some long-term goals:

-* Install runtime environments and servers by running `bang install`
+* Install runtime environments and servers by running `allez install`
-* Support for .bang file in app directory for default app configuration
+* Support for .allez file in app directory for default app configuration
 * Language version manager integration (rvm/rbenv, nvm, etc.)
 * Additional languages: Java, Go, Erlang